Breathe Easier with Better Indoor Air Quality

 1. Air Filtration / Purification

 Basic, 1-inch air filters in your HVAC system can trap larger dust and dirt particles.
-High-quality pleated filters can offer 90% or better filtration and can trap bacteria, virus-carrying particles, mold spores and smoke.
-For even better whole-home filtration, the Carrier Infinity Air Purifier captures and kills some viruses, bacteria, allergens and other pollutants.
+Efficient filtration can trap bacteria, virus-carrying small particles, mold spores.
+For even better whole-home filtration, the Carrier Infinity® Air Purifier captures and inactivates select airborne viruses and bacteria trapped in its MERV 15 filter.*

 Additional steps you can take to improve air filtration include:

 - Run your indoor furnace or fan coil on constant fan

 - Have your HVAC system cleaned and maintained semi-annually by your local Carrier HVAC contractor